fairfriend92/OvermindClient/app/src/main/assets/readme.txt

-For comments and explainations take a look at the vec4 versione of the .cl kernel.
+For comments and explainations take a look at the vec4 version of the .cl kernel.